mchalupa/dg/doc/CDA.md

 * `getNoReturns()` return possibly no-returning points of the given function (those are usually calls to functions that may not return).
 If interprocedural analysis is disabled, returns always an empty vector.

+Then there are methods for closure-based algorithms, but these are mostly unimplemented (in fact, the Strong CC algorithm works, just these getter methods are not implemented yet).

 ## Interprocedural dependencies